What Is Crowdfunding?

 For example, a musician you like may use crowdfunding to produce their next album.
 They make a Kickstarter page for the new album, outlining the basic ideas they have for it.
 You (along with other fans) contribute $10 to the project.
 In return, you will receive a digital copy of the album when you're done.

 These crowdfunding efforts often involve tiered rewards.
-To return to the music example, a $10 donation may earn you a digital copy of the album, but a $20 donation may earn you a copy of the album on vinyl.
+To return to the music example, a $10 donation may earn you a digital copy of the album, but a $20 donation may earn you a vinyl album.

-Ever loan small amounts of money to a friend, cousin, niece, or nephew?
+Ever loan small amounts of money to a friend or relative?
 Platforms like Lending Club and Prosper apply that same concept to crowdfunding.
 This enables borrowers to get access to funds outside of traditional banking channels.
 People willing to take a little risk to lend money to other individuals can create whole loan portfolios at the click of a button.

 Crowdfunding sites are also used by nonprofits seeking donations.
 Sites like GoFundMe give organizations a free platform to raise funds for their causes.
 Instead of taking a cut of their donations, GoFundMe asks contributors directly for a donation to help keep the site running.